sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

 ### Compiling with the Solidity Compiler (solc)

 - Use the `--bin` and `--optimize` arguments of solc to produce an optimized binary of our example contract
+- TODO: add the sample output

 ## The Ethereum Contract ABI

 - In computer software, an **application binary interface** is an interface between two program modules; often, between the **operating system** and **user programs**
 - An ABI defines how data structures and functions are accessed in **machine code**
-- In Ethereum, the ABI is used to encode contract calls for the EVM and to read data out of transactions.
-The purpose of an ABI is to define the functions in the contract that can be invoked and describe how each function will accept arguments and return its result
+- In Ethereum, the ABI is used to encode contract calls for the EVM and to read data out of transactions
+- The purpose of an ABI is to
+  - Define the functions in the contract that can be invoked
+  - Describe how each function will accept arguments and return its result
 - A contract's ABI is specified as a JSON array of
   - Function descriptions as `(type, name, inputs, outputs, constant, payable)`
   - Events as `(type, name, inputs, anonymous)`
 - ABI produced by `solc` with `--abi` option
+  - TODO: sample output for our `Faucet` contract goes as
-- All that is needed for an application to interact with a contract is
+- Interaction with a contract requires only
   - An ABI
   - The address where the contract has been deployed